 Since new development on annexed lands may connect to the city water distribution system, this policy suggests that a measure of the adequacy of the water distribution system should be whether it could serve the potential level of development provided for by the Comprehensive Plan and Zoning designations.
+The subject lot is already a user connected to the City water distribution system.
 The subject property is zoned FU-10, imposing a 10-acre minimum lot size, which will serve to preclude any further land divisions until the land is rezoned to a City zoning designation.